java-rnrr/getting-started/_posts/2019-06-03-aw2-git-review.md

 ---
 layout: post
-title: "Week 2 Advanced: Review Configuration and Program TwoWheelDrive Software"
+title: "Week 2 Advanced: Review Configuration"
 description: Before moving on to programming the TwoWheelDrive software, we'll revisit your configuration.
 ---

-### Planned
+### Date Saturday June 15, 2019

 * tkdiff installed and configured in `bashrc` and `.gitconfig`, if not see [instructions](https://github.com/java-rnrr/software/wiki/Getting-Started#how-to-setup-your-bashrc-and-bashrc_profile)
 * Do you have an updated copy of the codebase?
 * Do you remember your git commands?
 * Do you have all the aliases you need in your bashrc?
 * Is your prompt set up to show your git branch name?
-* Do you have Android Studio installed